What is Transforming Care?

-Dimensions supports people with learning disabilities to live independent lives.
+Dimensions support people with learning disabilities to live independent lives.

 For decades, some people with learning disabilities have lived in secure hospital settings, kept away from their families and any kind of normal life.